terilios/reasoning-iteration/README.md

 ### Areas for Improvement:

-- Token Management: Consider adding dynamic token management to prevent overflow.
-- Response Validation: Implement quality checks for the planning stage output and final response.
+- Response Validation: Enhance quality checks for the planning stage output and final response.
 - Configuration Enhancement: Add more configurable parameters for flexibility.
-- Enhanced Error Recovery: Implement graceful degradation and retry logic with exponential backoff.
+- Enhanced Error Recovery: Implement more sophisticated retry logic with exponential backoff.
 - Extensibility: Add support for custom prompt templates and async operations.
-- Documentation: Expand docstrings and add type hints for better code clarity.
+- Documentation: Expand docstrings and add more type hints for better code clarity.

 ## Contributing